 Get ready for an exciting, adrenaline-pumping rafting adventure in the heart of the Andes, with this river trip to the Chilean border, on the scenic Manso River.
 Feel your heart racing with excitement as you conquer rapids with names like “Deep Gorge” and “Scrambled Egg” while navigating through emerald-green waters enclosed in an imposing canyon, traveling at a brisk pace.
-If you need to catch your breath, don’t worry, you’ll experience some calm waters, as well… perfect for some serene moments of picture-taking; along with a true appreciation of the lush forests, stretches of sand, and snow-capped mountains surrounding you.
+If you need to catch your breath, don’t worry, you’ll experience some calm waters, as well… perfect for some serene moments of true appreciation of the lush forests, stretches of sand, and snow-capped mountains surrounding you.
 And then there’s the strawberry atop the cake: rafting the rapids all the way to the Chilean border!

 Your rafting adventure day starts in the morning, with a transfer to our base: a Patagonian ranch in the Nahuel Huapi National Park.
 We’ll drive 65 miles (100 kilometers), for approximately two hours, while seeing beautiful views of high mountains on a road zig-zagging through the lush wilderness.
 Once at the ranch, we’ll put on our life jackets, helmets, neoprene wetsuits and boots, and listen to a safety talk by our guide.
 Now we’re ready to make the descent into the Manso River to the Chilean border!